FREE GROCERY GUIDE

 Reported Health Benefits of Turmeric

 If olive oil is the Liquid Gold of the Mediterranean, turmeric is the Solid Gold of India.
-Turmeric is also known as Indian Saffron because of its strong yellow color, which infuses any dish you add it to.
-It’s added to Indian curries for both color and flavor.
-It’s also used in many Moroccan and Thai dishes.
+Known as Indian Saffron, turmeric’s strong yellow color infuses both flavor and vibrancy into dishes like curries, Moroccan stews, and Thai specialties.
 Sometimes it’s used as a natural additive to things like mustard, cheese, and butter to make them more yellow.
 I add a pinch or two to my chicken bone broth to give it a touch of color.
+But turmeric’s appeal goes far beyond its culinary uses—it has been celebrated for millennia as a powerful medicinal spice.

 Curcumin: The Bioactive Component of Turmeric

-The bioactive component of turmeric responsible for that long list of potential health benefits is curcumin, a term sometimes used interchangeably in reference to turmeric and turmeric supplements.
+The key to turmeric’s powerful health benefits lies in its active compound, curcumin, a term sometimes used interchangeably in reference to turmeric and turmeric supplements.
 Curcumin is truly amazing stuff.
 And powerful.
-In studies, it often outperforms pharmaceuticals.
+In studies, it has outperformed some pharmaceuticals!

 Is Turmeric Beneficial for Thyroid Thrivers?